Christinamack8/Election_Analysis/README.md

 ## Analysis
 ### Election Audit Results
-* There were a total of 369,711 votes cast.
+* There were a total of 369,711 votes cast
+* The Candidates were:
+  *Charles Casper Stockham
+  *

 ### Election Audit Summary